medoussemaboussida/ESPRIMARKET/README.md

 # ESPRIMARKET
-✔ Conception and development of a Desktop and Web application for managing a grocery store using Java language , JavaFX Scene Builder and JDBC for the desktop part , Symfony Framework (5.4) for the web part .
+✔ Conception and development of a Desktop , Web and mobile application for managing a grocery store using Java language , JavaFX Scene Builder and JDBC for the desktop part , Symfony Framework (5.4) for the web part .
+✔ FlutterFlow and Firebase for the mobile part
 <br>
 # Languages and Technologies
 <p align="left">